vetras/ts-express-decorators-wiki/Testing.md

 ```typescript
 npm install --save-dev mocha chai @types/mocha @types/chai
 ```
-Then to use the tools to test your service/controller you need to add these line in your `tsconfig.json`:
+Then to use the tools to test your service/controller you need to add these lines in your `tsconfig.json`:
 ```json
 {
   "paths":{